 DCL52-CPP.
 Never qualify a reference type with const or volatile (this one is odd because the language makes this an error, but some compilers like MSVC only warn on it, but will still translate the source somehow)

-DCL60-CPP.
-Obey the one-definition rule

-DCL40-C. Do not create incompatible declarations of the same function or object

-EXP51-CPP.
-Do not delete an array through a pointer of the incorrect type

 EXP55-CPP.
 Do not access a cv-qualified object through a cv-unqualified type

-EXP56-CPP.
-Do not call a function with a mismatched language linkage

-EXP57-CPP.
-Do not cast or delete pointers to incomplete classes

-EXP60-CPP.
-Do not pass a nonstandard-layout type object across execution boundaries

-EXP36-C. Do not cast pointers into more strictly aligned pointer types

 EXP47-C. Do not call va_arg with an argument of the incorrect type

 OOP51-CPP.
-Do not slice derived objects
+Do not slice derived object

-OOP52-CPP.
-Do not delete a polymorphic object without a virtual destructor

-AI – Lisa – look at C++ Core Guidelines for “casts”

-ES48 avoid casts

-ES49 if using a cast, use a named cast

-ES50 don’t cast away const

-C++ Core guidelines for conversions

-ES23 prefer {}

-ES46 Avoid narrowing conversions

-ES64 use T{e} notation for construction

-ES100 don’t mix signed and unsigned arithmetic

-ES103 Don’t overflow

-ES104 Don’t underflow (really overflow negatively)

 AUTOSAR (AI Peter to work with AUTOSAR to provide references)

 6.2.2 Guidance to language users